MoveOnOrg/csv2redshift/README.md

 # CSV2Redshift

-This script will take a local CSV file, upload it to S3, create a matching table in Redshift, then copy the contents from S3 to Redshift.
+This Python 3 script will take a local CSV file, upload it to S3, create a matching table in Redshift, then copy the contents from S3 to Redshift.

 Before running, do this:

-`pip3 install -r requirements.txt`
+`pip install -r requirements.txt`

 Usage looks like this:

-`python3.4 filename.csv schema_name table_name`
+`python csv2redshift.py --file filename.csv --schema schema_name --table table_name`

+To see all options:

+`python csv2redshift.py -h`